wilsonliaows/docs/connectors/netsuite/action-batch-update.md

 ![Select Netsuite record](/assets/images/connectors/netsuite/standard-record.png)

-After that configure these sections:
+After that, you can proceed to configure the next sections.

 ### Field configuration
 This section allows you to shortlist which NetSuite fields you want to use.
 Only those shortlisted fields will be displayed in action's input and output.
 This makes it easier to work with complex NetSuite objects with hundreds of fields.